alok/notational-fzf-vim/README.md

 let g:nv_expect_keys = []
 ```

+### bat config

+If bat is in the PATH then it will be used.
+To configure the theme
+use the bat ENV var `export BAT_THEME="gruvbox"`

 You can also define your own handler function, in case you don't like
 how this plugin handles input but like how it wraps everything else.
 It
 *must* be called `NV_note_handler`.